JJ/multilayer-perceptron/README.md

 ## License
 Apache License, Version 2.0

+## Project Structure

+This project
+-Compiles ES6 (with Babel)
+-Linting (with ESLint)
+-Build with webpack
+-Test with Mocha, Chai and Sinon
+-Use Karma to run the tests

+The initial project structure was created using Krasimir Tsonev's great [react-webpack-starter boilerplate]!(https://github.com/krasimir/react-webpack-starter)

 ## Scripts

 * `npm run build` - produces production version of MLP library under the `lib` folder